 Step 1: Decide How Often to Publish (Tip: Prioritize Quality Over Quantity)

 In our opinion, your main goal should be to produce quality content because that’s what ranks, attracts the highest quality leads, and gets conversions.
-A single SEO ranking for your absolute best, highest buying intent keyword is worth 500 random top of funnel posts.
+A single ranking for your absolute best, highest buying intent keyword is worth 500 random top of the funnel posts.
 However, many B2B marketing teams also get pressure from leadership to produce a high volume of blog content.

-Ultimately this balance is up to you, but in our experience, a perfectly fine option to balance both quality and quantity is to publish one new post per week (we’ve also seen good results from only publishing one or two new posts per month).
 For most companies, this is a perfectly fine volume.
 If the powers that be want more, you can slowly start to add more articles per month to your content calendar as long as you don’t compromise quality.
 This approach lets you work towards producing larger amounts of content while still ensuring that content will be effective.

 Step 2: Choose Your Topic